Gokul-bit165/Smart_city/README.md

-A modern, Apple-inspired website for smart city solutions.
+A modern,website for smart city solutions.

 ## Setup Instructions